dothezz/freefilesync-source/Readme.txt

          - drag & drop *.ffs_gui files onto the main window to load the configuration contained
          - drag & drop *.ffs_batch files onto the main window to display and edit the batch configuration
          - drag & drop *.ffs_batch files onto the batch dialog to display and edit the batch configuration

+4.)
+Synchronize two folders but exclude all subfolders from synchronization

+Assuming you plan to synchronize two folders "C:\Source" and "D:\Target", you'll want to setup a filter like this:

+	Include: *
+	Exclude: *\*

+This will exclude all files and folders within the two directories that contain a "\" character.
+These are exactly the subfolders and -files you want to exclude.

 Links